Electric Car Grant 2026: Full list of eligible cars & how to save £3750

 Eligibility will be based on 'the highest manufacturing sustainability standards,' says the government.
 This factors-in emissions produced during production which it is understood will most likely incentivise EVs built in the UK and countries geographically closer to it over those manufacured in Asia.

-Whether this will encourage more firms to consider British-built EVs or to accelerate existing plans to shift production from China to the UK — as is expected for the MINI Cooper Electric in 2026 — remains to be seen.
+Whether this will encourage more firms to consider British-built EVs or to accelerate existing plans to shift production from China to the UK — as is expected with the MINI Cooper Electric in 2026 — remains to be seen.

 Other eligibility criteria for the ECG include the vehicles being: